GRTO/zoovu-challenge/README.md

 ![alt text](src/assets/images/mobile-view.jpg)

 > Note: I added some aditional animations or messages to the app.
+Moreover, If you want to play without running the project you can click in `build/i-want-to-play-a-game.html`.
+I did not want to add the build directory but with this you can play.

 ## Run the project